ErgonLogicEnterprises/ansible-role-selenium/README.md

 Set up selenium and Firefox for running selenium tests for Drulenium and possibly Aegir Hosting Drulenium

+#### Troubleshooting

+Look for processes named selenium and xvfb and kill them if needed

 #### Requirements

 * `java`